Commerical Drone Photographer and Videographer

 We Do Nighttime Photography

 Normally the FAA prohibits drone flights at night due to safety concerns related to reduced visibility.
-People, like us, who can prove to the FAA that through their training, experience and procedures, are able to operate safely at night can get the FAA to waive this rule.
-Technically known as a Part 107.29 Daytime Waiver, we have authorization to fly our drones at whatever time is best for our clients.
+People, like us, who have proved to the FAA that through our training, experience, procedures and additional equipment can operate safely at night have FAA permission to do so.
+The result is that we have authorization to fly our drones at whatever time is best.
 Thus we can get stunning twilight and nighttime aerial drone photographs and video for our clients.

 We Can Fly Near Airports